baihuqian/baihuqian.github.io/_posts/Learning/2020-05-03-wharton-on-coursera-managing-social-and-human-capital.md

 * Overconfidence bias: people are consistently overconfident about their own performance (average performers think they're at 80-percentile) and thus leading do cognitive dissonance;

 Supervisors are not perfect.
 They can also have biases:
-* Fundamental Attribution Error: we attribute certain bad behavior to the wrong reason;
+* **Fundamental Attribution Error**: we attribute certain bad behavior to the wrong reason;
-* Self-fulfilling prophesies: we tend to manage perceived good performers differently, and thus leading them to become actual good performers;
+* **Self-fulfilling prophesies**: we tend to manage perceived good performers differently, and thus leading them to become actual good performers;
-* Relationship biases – similarities, attractiveness, etc., that we tend to think people we're familiar or attracted to better performers.
+* **Relationship biases** – similarities, attractiveness, etc., that we tend to think people we're familiar or attracted to better performers.

 Thus, a new model emerges in about 1/3rd of US companies that replaces formal annual appraisal with a "check-in" system that relies on culture than rules to have regular conversations about improving performance.